Ryan Ellis (racing driver): NASCAR (2014–present)

 For 2014, Ellis moved to the NASCAR Camping World Truck Series, driving a partial schedule in the No. 28 fielded by FDNY Racing.
 In 2014 and 2015, Ellis drove for various of teams in the Xfinity Series and the Truck Series.
 During the season, Ellis made his Sprint Cup Series debut in the Quicken Loans Race for Heroes 500, driving the No. 33 for Circle Sport.
 After qualifying 42nd, he finished 40th in the rain-shortened event, eight laps behind race winner Dale Earnhardt Jr. In 2016, Ellis began running multiple races for BK Racing, driving the No. 93 car in the Cup Series with sponsorship from ScienceLogic, starting at Richmond in April.

 With a lack of sponsorship available, Ellis became the public relations representative for Go Fas Racing and Matt DiBenedetto.
 When DiBenedetto left BK Racing after the 2016 season, Ellis was one of the leading candidates to replace him in the seat before drivers with personal funding took over the ride.
 In addition to his PR roles with GFR, Ellis continued competing part-time in the Xfinity Series with B. J. McLeod Motorsports.

 After spending 2020 completely away from the driver's seat, Ellis returned to BJMM in 2021 on a seven-race Xfinity schedule in the No. 99.
 At Mid-Ohio, Ellis was involved in a late wreck with friend Cody Ware.
 To make amends, Ware's family team Rick Ware Racing offered Ellis a ride for the Kansas Cup race.
-In 2022 he joined Alpha Prime Racing in the NASCAR Xfinity Series on a partial schedule.
-In his first race with Alpha Prime, Ellis scored a career-best 13th place finish at Las Vegas Motor Speedway.
+In 2022, he joined Alpha Prime Racing in the NASCAR Xfinity Series on a partial schedule.
+In his first race with Alpha Prime, Ellis scored a career-best thirteenth place finish at Las Vegas Motor Speedway.
 On September 15, it was announced that Ellis would return to Alpha Prime Racing for the 2023 season on an expanded, but still part-time schedule.
+He would later go on to compete in almost every race of the season, also moving up to full-time in the No. 43 in 2024.
+On October 18, 2024, it was announced that Ellis would leave APR at the end of the 2024 season and join DGM Racing for a full-time season in 2025.

+On December 6, 2024, DGM Racing announced that Ellis would drive the No. 71 for the 2025 season.
+On May 24, 2025, Ellis scored his first career top-ten finish across all three national series at Charlotte, where he finished in eighth place.